 Let’s say you are a catering company and you employ a mixture of food prep staff at your kitchen and you employ servers and bartenders to work at your clients locations.
 Maybe there are some last minute changes to the schedule for two days out and everyone has already been assigned to the shifts.
 Maybe you need to include some additional information for your servers and the bartenders need to turn up a little earlier.
 You can filter the shifts you need to edit by their event number or name.
 This will load all the shifts for that event into the Shift Toolbox grid but you can swap between different browser setups to, for instance, display the shift notes so you can see the latest information your servers have, and then just select the shifts you want to update the information for, whereas for your bartender shifts you might want to see the shifts sorted in shift start time order, with the bartenders name and the site name the next columns.

 This is another little used item within the Shift Toolbox.
 The primary objective of this option is to identify if any employees can do multiple shifts.
 Let’s say you are scheduling security guards out to various customer locations and a guard who regularly works one of your locations is out for a few day (maybe there was a scuffle during a robbery and they are off-sick for a couple of day…).
-This customer, though, is very picky over whom they want at their store or bank or office block; they like consistency and don’t want to see different people on different days.
-We can load in the sick employees shifts into the Toolbox for the days we think he’s going to be un-available and then find a list of one or more people who could potentially be able to do all the shifts.
+However, this customer is very picky over whom they want at their store, bank, or office block; they like consistency and don’t want to see different people on different days.
+We can load in the sick employees shifts into the Toolbox for the days we think he’s going to be unavailable and then find a list of one or more people who could potentially be able to do all the shifts.
 This multi-shift availability option works differently than the regular Availability and Autofill tools – the former would allow you to do the search and assignment on a shift-by-shift basis but you’d have to make sure you assigned the same employee to each shift, whereas the latter will assign any employee who meets the search criteria and does not give you the option to specify the exact employee for each shift.

 It’s important to note that any changes done in the Shift Toolbox do not actually take place until you hit the save button, and then the system will validate your changes (to make sure there are no warnings or errors you need to be aware of).
 Furthermore, you can also use the un-do button if you suddenly realize you’ve made a mistake.
-So, whilst bulk-editing shifts can be a little scary for new users of the Visual Scheduler, you can see there are a variety of checks and balances to help prevent you making serious mistakes!
+So, whilst bulk-editing shifts can be a little scary for new users of the Visual Scheduler, you can see various checks and balances to help prevent you from making serious mistakes!